Somatic and Emotion-Focused Therapy

 • Work and career

-• Developing greater self-awareness and emotional intelligence
+• Developing self-awareness and emotional intelligence

 • Navigating the world as a highly sensitive person